 This course combines the Certificate of Competence in Educational Testing (CCET) module which provides training on the effective use of psychometric testing instruments and an Access Arrangements Course (AAC) which will show you how to apply relevant assessment practice in examination access arrangements.
 Click here for further information and to book.

 Free to access update, available to all qualified access arrangements professionals.
 Provides participants with an update on the latest JCQ Regulations and topical videos that present the key changes and responsibilities for centre assessors including gathering evidence and implementing it on the JCQ Form 8.
-Register here.
+See further information here.